- Paper is usually made from plant based eco-friendly sources and as such will biodegrade and is compostable.

 Paper is biodegradable because is made from plant materials and most plant materials are biodegradable.

-Paper is easily recycled and can be recycled up 6 or 7 times before the paper fibres become too short to be used for paper production.
+Paper is easily recycled and can be recycled up 6 or 7 times before the paper fibres become too short to be used for paper production, deeming it more eco-friendly than plastic.

 Plastic in the ocean